allegro/blog/_posts/2021-04-09-python-logging.md

 ---

-This post is also about small (yet useful) library that is in a way to be published in
+This post is also about small (yet useful) library that has been released in opensource: [LogExtraCtx]
-opensource: *LogExtraCtx* (I don't know it's address in time of writing this post, stay tuned!)

 ## Why did I write this library?